fontgeneratrhub/ugiukbuihyiyiu/README.md

-# Kariger.com - Find any Kariger Nearby
+# Kariger.com - Find any Karigers Nearby

 > A MERN Web Application that lets the User to Make Appointments with a Kariger nearby to solve his daily life problems..